New Building Committee

 Other discussion included updates on fundraising, kitchen, liturgical furniture, organ, and landscaping, and discussion on how to continue improving our communication with the congregation.

 Thanks to all who stayed after worship today for the forum.
 As Bruce mentioned, we are currently focusing on ensuring the project is within our budget and meets all statutory requirements.
-Below are some updated site and floor plans (for full details download the pdfs on the right.)
+Below are some updated site and floor plans (for full details download the pdfs: site plan, floor plan).
 These incorporate the budget reductions that have been implemented to this point.
 They also show the water retention area on the north of the lot, which is a city requirement.
 You can compare these to the ones from March 10 below.

 Bruce came prepared with a spreadsheet detailing all the financial figures involved in this complicated project.
 After reviewing these figures, the committee decided on some cuts to be made to the current design.
 None of these were things we wanted to do, and it's possible that some may be able to be added back in later.
 With these proposed cuts, we think we are back to a comfortable budget situation.
 Next will be another round of architect's re-drawing based on the cuts, and construction manager's cost estimating based on the drawings.